USCbiostats/PM516/docs/index.md

 * MS students in Biostatistics and Epidemiology who want to practice implementing the skills they have learned in a real-world environment.
 * Students in MS or PhD programs who want additional experience collaborating with investigators and analyzing data.
 * Clinical investigators who want to gain perspective on the biostatistician's role in research.

-## How To

-This website serves as the central resource for both courses in the sequence.

-* PM516A includes weekly content, activities, and structured consultation exercises.
-* PM516B outlines practicum requirements, milestones, and deliverables.

 ## Contact